-The trend dominating the economy and the Dutch labour market is the coronavirus pandemic.
+The trend dominating the economic trends world wide, as well as the current Dutch labour market, is the coronavirus pandemic.
 What is its possible impact?
 Which sectors are rising?
 And which of your competences will become significant?
 To help you navigate the waters after finishing your studies, here, we'll collect sources with up to date information, trends and insights.

 Business Insider looks at the business world, offering items on intriguing people, companies and tech.
 This medium focuses on (international) companies but also gives analyses, tips and advice, that can be interesting when you're looking for a job.

 The European Commission has a job mobility portal for work in Europe.
 The site has information for you on the job market in the Netherlands for international jobs.

 Invest in Holland offers an overview of key industries in the Netherlands, including some of the major players.
 This content could help you orientate on work in the Netherlands in general.

 The official website of the Dutch government offers a full list of international organisations in the Netherlands.